 How to Drink Port Wine?
 A Beginner’s Guide to Port

-Port is one of the most famous dessert wines on the planet.
+Port is one of the most famous fortified dessert wines on the planet.
 Most of us have tried this rich, sweet wine a few times and found it to be absolutely delicious.
 It’s higher in alcohol, and more viscous than traditional red wines, which makes it the perfect option for sipping and relaxing at the end of a meal.
+If you’ve ever wondered how to drink port, this guide is for you!

-We will walk you through port wine, and we’ll teach you everything you need to know about this amazing fortified wine…
+We will walk you through Port wine, and we’ll teach you everything you need to know about this amazing fortified wine!
+Here’s what we’ll cover in this blog post, and you can click on these links below to jump to these topics if you’re after something specific:

 What is Port Wine?

-Port wine is a sweet, rich red wine made in Portugal.
+Port wine is a fortified red wine made in Portugal.
 In fact, it’s only made in the Douro Valley.
 It is often called a ‘dessert wine’ due to its sweetness, but different styles can be drunk as aperitifs as well as after a meal.

 People ask us, “What is Port made from?
 Surely it can’t be typical wine if it’s so strong!”